mailech/Streamlit-APP/README.md

 # Streamlit-APP

-This is a Basic Streamlit Application
+This is a Basic Streamlit Application where i implemented using the iris dataset